Father and Son Day: Inspiring open dialogue in men’s health

 The Charity has been part of Ralph Lauren’s Pink Pony initiative since 2013.
 This global philanthropic programme is dedicated to cancer care and prevention, supporting programmes for research, screening, early diagnosis, treatment, education and patient navigation.

-The 10th anniversary of Father and Son Day
+The Father and Son Day story

 Father and Son Day was set up in 2014 by Daniel Marks and Jack Dyson, both survivors of testicular cancer.
 Their goal is to inspire men to get talking to each other and raise awareness around male cancer, whilst raising money for The Royal Marsden Cancer Charity.

 "This is about improving the lives and outcomes of people with cancer and making a difference at the frontline of care" says Jack.
-"I’m proud of what Father and Son Day represents, and the fact that this is our tenth year together is just brilliant.
+"I’m proud of what Father and Son Day represents, and the fact that this is our eleventh year together is just brilliant.
 It’s a campaign that resonates at so many levels.”

 'It is about giving back to an organisation that saved my life, and saves thousands more around the world every day'